 Construction and Features

-One of the key selling points of the Mojo Load-Out bag is the ability to transform the bag from the default holdall configuration to a backpack with the inclusion of removable padded backpack straps.
+One of the key selling points of the Mojo Load-Out bag is the ability to transform the bag from the default holdall configuration to what’s effectively a survival backpack layout with the inclusion of removable padded backpack straps.

-If you opt for carrying as a duffle, the standard iteration of the Mojo is equipped with a removable padded shoulder strap as well as a center carry handle.
+If you opt for carrying as a duffel, then the standard iteration of the Mojo is equipped with a removable padded shoulder strap as well as a center carry handle.

-While the Mojo is a big bag which is arguably the perfect match as a carrying solution to a bug out vehicle load out, the ability to attach various removable straps definitely make this a viable high capacity bug out backpack if you’re leaving by foot and are able to carry the weight.
+While the Mojo is a big bag (which as already mentioned, makes it arguably the perfect match as a carrying solution to a bug out vehicle loadout), the ability to attach various removable straps definitely make this a viable high capacity bug out backpack if you’re leaving by foot and are able to carry the weight.

-A double connected-zipper layout on the main compartment makes it easy to access your primary gear when you’re in a hurry.
+A double connected-zipper layout on the main compartment makes it easy to access your primary gear when time is critical.